 Boat Cruise – Don’t give them a miss

-Book yourself on a lake cruise.
+Book yourself a lake cruise.
 It is the best way to explore the majestic lake and its idyllic surroundings up close.
 There is nothing as soothing as riding the pristine, blue waters of Lake Como.

 The lake, shaped like an upside-down Y, was formed thousands of years ago due to the melting of glaciers.
 It stretches from the North to the South.
 Also known as Lario, it features in the list of the deepest European lakes; it is also the third largest lake in Italy with the shadows of the Alps looming in the north.
 There are several beautiful towns and villages bordering the lake.
 They are populated with historical and regal villas.